Nusantara Blog

 The South Papua PSN remains in its early stages of implementation.
 The 40,000 hectares cleared so far for sugarcane and rice development represent a small fraction of the project’s 2.32 million-hectare footprint.
 Whether the full extent of the planned developments ultimately materialises remains uncertain and will depend on political priorities, environmental and economic conditions, infrastructure development, investor interest, and resistance from affected communities.

-Whatever its final extent, the South Papua PSN has triggered a period of profound transformation, and the success of large-scale rice cultivation in Merauke remains uncertain given the region’s seasonal droughts, flooding, and challenging soils.
+Whatever its final extent, the South Papua PSN has already set in motion a period of profound transformation.
+Whether the project ultimately achieves its agricultural objectives remains uncertain given Merauke’s seasonal droughts, flooding, and challenging soils.

-At the same time, new roads, drainage systems, and land clearing are likely to increase fire risk in a region that already experiences frequent burning during the dry season.
+At the same time, the planned expansion of roads, drainage systems, and land clearing will increase fire risk in a landscape that already experiences frequent burning every year during the dry season.
 Between 2019 and 2025, 407,117 ha burned in Merauke alone, including 169,903 ha within the 2.32 million-hectare PSN footprint, based on the methodology published in our PLOS ONE paper and updated to 2025.
-Experience from past large-scale land development projects in Kalimantan shows that the drainage of wetlands and conversion of natural vegetation substantially increase the frequency, extent, and severity of fires, often making them more difficult to control.
-This raises concerns that if the project fails to achieve its agricultural objectives, it could leave behind a legacy of increased fire risk and environmental degradation.

 Fire activity across the South Papua National Strategic Project (PSN), 2019–2025.
 Red areas indicate land affected by fire between 2019 and 2025, derived from Nusantara Atlas burned-area mapping.
 Approximately 169,903 hectares burned within the 2.32 million-hectare PSN footprint during this period, highlighting the naturally fire-prone character of Merauke’s forest–savanna–wetland landscapes.

-To support this transparency, this reconstructed PSN land use plan is now publicly available through Nusantara Atlas, where users can explore the project boundaries, view the latest satellite imagery, generate time-lapse animations, and track deforestation, fires and infrastructure development in near real time.
-With El Niño conditions expected to intensify through late 2026, monitoring will be particularly important in Merauke, where fires are already a recurrent feature of the forest–savanna–wetland landscape and may become more widespread in newly cleared and drained areas.
+To enable transparent monitoring of these changes, the reconstructed PSN land use plan is now publicly available through Nusantara Atlas.
+Users can explore the project alongside high-resolution satellite imagery, historical Landsat and Sentinel archives, deforestation and fire alerts, concession boundaries, protected areas, and Indigenous territories, as well as generate time-lapse animations documenting landscape change over time.
+With El Niño conditions expected to intensify through late 2026, such monitoring will be particularly important in Merauke, from July to November, where fires are a recurrent feature of the forest–savanna–wetland landscape.

 At the same time, Indigenous communities are increasingly asserting their voices in the debate over the future of Merauke.
-Through legal challenges, advocacy campaigns, and cultural initiatives such as the documentary Pesta Bapi, Marind communities and their allies are drawing national and international attention to the social and environmental implications of transforming one of Indonesia’s last great forest, wetland, and savanna frontiers.
+Through legal challenges, advocacy campaigns, and cultural initiatives such as the documentary Pesta Babi, Marind and Ye communities and their allies are drawing national and international attention to the environmental, social, and cultural implications of transforming one of Indonesia’s largest remaining forest, wetland, and savanna landscapes.

 LATEST POST